EyeLink Eye Tracker Learning Resources

 EyeLink systems can interface with a wide range of stimulus presentation software packages, including commercial products such as E-Prime and Presentation, as well as software such as Psychtoolbox, OpenSesame, and PsychoPy.
 You could even program tasks and control EyeLink systems using Python and other languages.
-In all cases, the stimulus presentation software can control the eye tracker (for example starting and stopping recording), send messages into the data file (for example, marking stimulus onset or participant response) and receive gaze data during recording over the link (enabling gaze-contingent paradigms).
+In all cases, the stimulus presentation software can control the eye tracker (e.g., starting and stopping recording), send messages into the data file (e.g., marking stimulus onset or participant response), and receive gaze data during recording over the link (enabling gaze-contingent paradigms).
 You can of course use our own powerful and intuitive stimulus presentation software – Experiment Builder, which makes programming complex eye-tracking tasks very straightforward.

 SR Research Experiment Builder is our drag-and-drop program for making computer-based psychology and neuroscience experiments.
 It’s easy to use but incredibly powerful.
 Experiment Builder can be downloaded and used in evaluation mode for 30 days without a license.

 Experiment Builder is very easy to learn, and our 12-part video tutorial series is a great place to start.
 It leads you through Experiment Builder’s key features in the context of a simple Picture-Response eye-tracking experiment.
 For a detailed overview of the topics covered and to access the video series itself, please visit our Support Forum:

 We have many webinars that demonstrate features of Experiment Builder in the context of specific eye-tracking tasks or highlight more advanced features:

 Finally, we have a large number of commented experiment templates and example projects that you can use as a starting point for your own projects or as a way to learn more about Experiment Builder.
 For a complete list of templates, click the link below: